nlharri/Pythonarium/Documentation/hu/misc02_graph_algorithms.md

 print("Vertices were visited in the following sequence: {}".format(visited_vertices))
 ```

+A program a kimenetre kiírja a csúcsok meglátogatásának sorrendjét.

 ```
 Nodes of graph: ['0', '1', '2', '3', '4', '5', '6', '7']